jackchen240/interview/DataCleanupQuestions/README.md

 ```
 • The last field in each record is the Date of Birth (represented as yyyymmdd).
 Calculate the individual's age today.

-Now, combine all those functions to process the entire file, and dump the output line-by-line into the console.
+Now, use all those functions/methods to process the entire file, and print the output line-by-line into the console.

+Use any scripting language you like, but please make sure you've got some documentation explaining
+your thought process.